aiven/devportal/docs/products/opensearch/howto/opensearch-search-and-python.rst

 GitHub repository
 ------------------

-The full code used here can be found at `GitHub repository <https://github.com/aiven/demo-opensearch-python>`_.
+The full code used here can be found `in a GitHub repository <https://github.com/aiven/demo-opensearch-python>`_.
 The files are organized according to their functions:

 - `config.py <https://github.com/aiven/demo-opensearch-python/blob/main/config.py>`_, information to connect to the cluster
 - `index.py <https://github.com/aiven/demo-opensearch-python/blob/main/index.py>`_, methods that manipulate the index
 - `search.py <https://github.com/aiven/demo-opensearch-python/blob/main/search.py>`_, customized search query methods
 - `helpers.py <https://github.com/aiven/demo-opensearch-python/blob/main/helpers.py>`_, response handler of search requests

 We use ``Typer`` Python `library <ttps://typer.tiangolo.com/>`_ to create CLI commands to run from the terminal.
-You can follow the instructions to have the code in your machine and be able to run the commands:
+Follow the instructions to get the code on your machine and try the commands:

 1. Clone the repository and install the dependencies